Troubleshoot Connection Issues¶

 DNSHostNotFound: Failed to look up service “<MongoDB service name>”

-For example, you can configure your network settings to use Google Public DNS instead of your ISP's DNS servers.
+You can configure your network settings to use Google Public DNS instead of your ISP's DNS servers.

 After you update your network settings to use a public DNS server, connect to the cluster.